zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## What are the limitations?

-We currently only support SQL Server.
+We currently only support SQL Server and PostgreSQL.

 We do not support inheritance such as `TPC`, `TPH`, and `TPT`